 The study follows some backlash at the National Institute for Health and Care Excellence (NICE) by GPs after NICE issued guidelines relating to statin use last summer.
 The NHS watchdog suggested 17.5 million adults were eligible to take statins, a majority being men over the age of 60 and women over 65.
 But, GPs argue against what they call the mass medicalisation of the public.
 Many believe that the pharmaceutical industry is trying to cash in on one of the most profitable areas of the industry so far, statins and cholesterol lowering.
 We will keep an eye on further developments with Alirocumab and see how larger studies and a focus on cardiac events will impact and influence.

 There are now some very easy-to-use tests specially designed for home use where cholesterol levels can be monitored.
-These are available through high street chemists such as Boots or through online services like Home Diagnostics.
+These are available through high street chemists or through online services.